Margaret Drabble

 Drabble also wrote biographies of Arnold Bennett and Angus Wilson and edited two editions of The Oxford Companion to English Literature and a book on Thomas Hardy.

 Early life

 Drabble was born in Sheffield, the second daughter of the County Court judge and novelist John Frederick Drabble and the teacher Kathleen Marie (née Bloor).
 Her elder sister was the novelist and critic A. S. Byatt; the youngest sister is art historian Helen Langdon, and their brother is the barrister Richard Drabble, KC.
-Drabble's father participated in the placement of Jewish refugees in Sheffield during the 1930s.
-Her mother was a Shavian and her father a Quaker.
+Drabble's father, a Quaker, participated in the placement of Jewish refugees in Sheffield during the 1930s.

 After attending The Mount School, a Quaker boarding school at York where her mother was employed, Drabble received a scholarship to Newnham College, Cambridge.
 She studied English Literature whilst attending Cambridge.
 She joined the Royal Shakespeare Company at Stratford-upon-Avon in 1960, and, before leaving to pursue a career in literary studies and writing, served as an understudy for Vanessa Redgrave and Diana Rigg.